SkyMoCo/LinuxCNCConfigs/README.md

 # LinuxCNCConfigs
 LinuxCNC Configurations for various systems

-#  These configs are symlinked for the various systems,
+#  These configs are symlinked to linuxcnc/configs depending on the system
-for example
+## for example
 ```
 cd ~
 git clone git@github.com:SkyMoCo/LinuxCNCConfigs.git